StoryCloud/code-style-guides/javascript-style-guide.md

 ## Existence

-JavaScript has a concept of "truthiness" and "falsiness", where certain values are coerced to boolean values to satisfy predicates.
-It makes sense that `false`, `undefined` and `null` are falsy, but unfortunately, `''` and `0` also fall under this category.
+JavaScript has a concept of "truthiness" and "falsiness," where certain values are coerced to boolean values to satisfy predicates.
+It makes sense that `false`, `undefined` and `null` are falsy, but unfortunately, so are `''` and `0`.
 Sometimes (perhaps more often than not) empty strings and zero are "valid" values from a business perspective.
-Thus, when checking for the "existence" of a value, it unreliable to rely on truthiness.
-Instead, you should explicitly check for negatives.
+Thus, when checking for the "existence" of a value, it is unreliable to rely on truthiness.
+Instead, you should explicitly check for negative values.

 Do: